immmr/the-chocolate-factory/docs/docs.md

 A third approach to creating objects involves an `afterBuild`-callback that may be defined as part of the template.
-It gets called after the object has been assembled and gets the object passed in just before it's returned to the caller.
+It gets called after the object has been assembled and is passed in the object.

 **Notice**: The callback is expected to mutate the object.